iris-edu/pyweed/Support.md

 # Support

-## Common problems
+## Install problems

 Far and away the most common problem is library mismatches -- some of the libraries that PyWEED uses (ObsPy and Qt most notably) bring in a wide mix of their own dependencies, resulting in a complex mix of library versions.

-This can be addressed by specifying PyWEED's direct dependencies in more granularity (eg. require matplotlib=3.1 rather than matplotlib=3) but this increases the likelihood that something will be entirely unavailable on some platform (or at some point in time, since the
+This can be addressed by specifying PyWEED's direct dependencies in more granularity (eg. require matplotlib=3.1 rather than matplotlib=3) but this increases the likelihood that something will be entirely unavailable on some platform (or at some point in time; all the packages are moving targets)

 ### matplotlib / basemap